 Designer Cosimo Pizzulli Launches Pizzulli Family Winery

 (Pacific Palisades, CA; October 13, 2009) – Cosimo Pizzulli, internationally known designer and fine artist, can now add winemaker to his long list of impressive credits.
-Today, Pizzulli announced the official launch of Pizzulli Family Winery with his first commercial release of 2007 Sangiovese handcrafted from grapes sustainably farmed and hand-picked in Lucas & Lewellen’s Los Alamos Valley Vineyard in Santa Barbara County.
-Pizzulli’s 2007 Barbera and 2007 Nebbiolo, also sourced from Lucas & Lewellen Vineyards, will be released later in the year.
+Today, Pizzulli announced the official launch of Pizzulli Family Winery with his first commercial release of 2007 Sangiovese handcrafted from grapes sustainably farmed and hand-picked in Los Alamos Valley Vineyards in Santa Barbara County.
+Pizzulli’s 2007 Barbera and 2007 Nebbiolo will be released later in the year.

 Pizzulli is not new to winemaking.
 In 2003, he planted Sangiovese vines in a half-acre hillside vineyard located on the grounds of his Pacific Palisades home.
 A few years later, Pizzulli produced his first wine from those vines in a wooden shed across the driveway from his house.
 Inspired by fond memories of making wine with his grandfather in Brooklyn, Pizzulli is continuing the tradition of crafting small lots of Italian varietals handed down through the generations of Pizzulli family winemakers, from Puglia, Italy to the Central Coast of California.
 A photo of Pizzulli’s grandfather graces the wines’ labels.